nicklasb/Controller/README.md

 * Make data from peripherals appear on the controller screen
 * Make it so that the central only discovers peripherals that are a part of the network
+* Add some alarms to the monitor, like low power and memory issues.

 Upcoming: